Deni402/Naruto-Game/README.md

 * Each time you kill an alien, your score will increase by one (max score is 32).

 ![Game Page - Score](https://i.imgur.com/htwW518.png)
 * You start each game with three lives, each time you're hit by an alien bomb you lose a life.
 If you lose all three lives, the game will end, taking you to the screen below.
-Click 'Play game' to play again.
+Click 'Play again!' to restart.

 ![Game Page - Win](https://i.imgur.com/QyGZcw7.png)

 * Kill all of the aliens by shooting them to win the game.
 This will take you to the following screen.
-Click 'Play again' to restart.

 ## Process
 The first thing I did was create a 10 x 10 grid in Javascript to build the rest of the game on.
 After this there were five key parts of the game I needed to tackle before moving forward with any logic: creating an array of aliens; using a set interval to move the aliens across and down the page; creating the player character which moves from left to right within the 10 x 10 grid on an event listener; adding an event listener to allow the player to fire a bullet and creating a set interval to make the aliens drop bombs.